MicrosoftLearning/mslearn-ai-studio/Instructions/07-Evaluate-prompt-flow.md

    5. Encourage the user to ask follow-up questions for further assistance.
    ```

-1. Select **Save**.
+1. Select **Apply changes**.
-1. In the chat window, enter the query: `What can you do?` to verify that the language model is behaving as expected.
+1. In the chat (history) window, enter the query: `What can you do?` to verify that the language model is behaving as expected.

 Now that you have a deployed model with an updated system message, you can evaluate the model.